The Omega Protocol: Writing a Satisfying Ending to your Novel

 - Resolve as many loose ends as you can before the climax and resolution, to avoid anti-climax.

-- Try to emphasise the premise of the story during the ending by emphasising its universal and spiritual significance.
+- Try to emphasise the premise of the story during the ending by emphasising its universal significance.

 - Push the language: the closing paragraphs are the place for the rhetorical flourish and the poetic phrase, and attention to meter and rhythm.